 What to Serve with Smoked Cauliflower?

-Smoked cauliflower will become one of your staple smoking day recipes.
-I hope you enjoy it!
+Tender smoky cauliflower will become one of your staple smoking day recipes.
+I hope you enjoy our cauliflower recipes!

 - 1 head of cauliflower